When starting a business, the search for financing can be frustrating.

 You also need to be in tip-top shape financially and legally so you can demonstrate to your potential investors that you have a strong company that operates ethically and has a clear business plan.
 As a bonus, being organized in this way will have plenty of other benefits for your business: it may protect you from legal hassles in the future and could open doors for other types of financing as well.

-So, if you feel like you keep walking into closed doors in your search for business funding, you might find the equity crowdfunding door wide open.
+So, if you feel like you keep walking into closed doors in your search for business funding, you might find the equity crowdfunding door wide open to find potential investors for your business.